 While not likely in the 5 to 10 year planning horizon, the shops' location and proximity to Harlow Park may make redevelopment desirable in the future.
-Proposals should be consistent with the guidelines below:
+Proposals should be consistent with the guidelines below, and the policies in Chapter 3:

-- 1. Mix of Uses.
-Incorporate a mix of (ground-floor) neighborhood-serving retail and multi-family residential. - 2.
-Transitions.
-The height and massing of future infill/ redevelopment should "step-down" along the Linden Drive frontage to provide a more gradual transition to adjacent single-family homes. - 3.
+- 1. Transitions.
+The height and massing of future infill/ redevelopment should "step-down" along the Linden Drive frontage to provide a more gradual transition to adjacent single-family homes. - 2.
 Relationship to the Park.
-Uses should be oriented to complement and strengthen connections to Harlow Park. - 4.
+Building and active uses (e.g., outdoor dining or gathering spaces) should be oriented to complement and strengthen connections to Harlow Park. - 3.
 Circulation and Access.
 Curb cuts should be consolidated and a continuous network of inviting sidewalks and pedestrian walkways should be provided along Linden Drive, Lowell Boulevard, and Belleview Avenue and internal to the site.